ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2022.md

 |                                             | 109,521 | 123,750 | 109,521   | 123,750   |

 ![Image](output_md\Singapura Finance - Annual Report 2022_artifacts\image_000069_4f7356fb5eaafdce09a594d32d174cf560d5d2dab4443eb3b6feb2abfcc714a8.png)
+**Description**: The image contains the words "NOTES TO THE FINANCIAL STATEMENTS" in a serif typeface, arranged in two lines; "NOTES TO THE" on the top line and "FINANCIAL STATEMENTS" on the bottom line, all displayed in a soft purple or mauve color.

 Year ended 31 December 2022